Psalm 64

 Notes

-Verse 8 completes the reversal with devastating irony.
+Verse 8 completes the reversal with sharp irony.
 The verb וַיַּכְשִׁילוּהוּ ("he will cause them to stumble") is a Hiphil causative -- God is the agent who brings about their fall.
-The most striking element is the clause עָלֵימוֹ לְשׁוֹנָם -- "their own tongue is upon them" or "against them."
+The key element is the clause עָלֵימוֹ לְשׁוֹנָם -- "their own tongue is upon them" or "against them."
 The tongue that was sharpened like a sword (v.
 3) now cuts its owners.
 This is not merely a reversal of fortune but a moral correspondence: the instrument of sin becomes the instrument of judgment.
 The final clause describes the response of onlookers: יִתְנֹדֲדוּ ("they will shake their heads, they will wag, they will flee in horror").
 The Hithpolel form of נוּד can convey both physical shaking of the head (a gesture of horror or derision, cf. Jeremiah 18:16, Psalm 22:7) and emotional flight from something terrifying.
 The wicked become a public spectacle of divine justice.

 Universal Awe and Righteous Joy (vv.
 9-10)